 Now that you understand what it means to be born intersex I will share my thoughts.

-Seven Possible Negative Consequences if our Government offers Third Gender or Gender X option:
+Seven Possible Negative Consequences if our Government offers third gender, gender X, gender neutral, option:

 - Some intersex people are happy with their birth assignment being either male or female, and would not want it any other way.
 Simply due to one thing, prejudice.
 If they had been thrown into a third box at birth, they would then be obvious intersex sexual minorities.